waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   1. Turn 1: Sleep Powder (keep it asleep to prevent Roar).
   2. Weaken carefully with other party members if needed.
   3. Throw Great/Ultra Balls while it is asleep.

+# Strategy for Triggering Suicune (Route 42 & 36)
+1. Fly to Ecruteak City to reach the main area.
+2. Route 42: Surf to central island (24, 13).
+Approach Apricorn trees to trigger sighting.
+3. Route 36: Navigate to Sudowoodo junction.
+Trigger sighting.
+4. Return to Tin Tower 1F for the battle.

 # Tile Mechanics (Global)
 - FLOOR: Walkable.
 Standard collision.
 [Verified]